-Meconium aspiration syndrome (MAS) is a severe condition that can occur when in inhales meconium and amniotic fluid while still in the womb or during delivery.
+Meconium aspiration syndrome (MAS) is a condition that can occur in newborn babies when they inhale a mixture of meconium and amniotic fluid into their lungs during or before birth.

 Meconium is a sticky substance in the intestines of all fetuses.
 It typically passes during the first few days after birth.
 However, it may pass early when a fetus is distressed, resulting in serious problems, including respiratory distress and low Apgar scores.